-Characterizing the Most Common Joint Conditions
+Characterizing the Most Common Types of Arthritis

 Despite its prevalence, arthritis isn’t completely understood.
 It can begin unexpectedly, masquerade as other diseases, and defy treatment.
 Sometimes symptoms are clear and visible (stiff, swollen joints are a hallmark of many types), but often the pain and discomfort won’t show up on the surface of the body.